 LEARNING ACTIVITIES DELIVERY Work DESCRIPTION PLATFORM Case or Class Exercise Discussions Synchronous Individual and Group Discussion of case studies assigned as per schedule.
-See Avenue In-person Live Lectures Synchronous Individual and Group Live lectures on various contents in the course.
+See Avenue In-person In-person Lectures Synchronous Individual and Group In-person lectures on various contents in the course.
 See course outline on Avenue In-person Recorded Lectures Asynchronous Individual If needed, a few recorded lectures on various contents in the course.
-TBA Avenue One Written Case Report Asynchronous Group Students in groups will submit a formal written analysis report on an assigned case.
-See details on Avenue Avenue One Oral Presentation Synchronous Group Students in groups will make a presentation on the assigned case (case presentation schedule on Avenue)- a different case for each group.
+TBA Avenue One Oral Presentation Synchronous Group Students in groups will make a presentation on the assigned case (case presentation schedule on Avenue)- different case for each group.
 In-person Online Simulation (Back Bay Battery) Asynchronous Individual Individually work on simulation, submit decisions, and submit a final report after all the decisions are submitted.
-See schedule on Avenue Online Simulation (Harvard Business School Publishing); Avenue Class Participation Synchronous Individual Students are expected to participate in discussions and contribute to learning In-person Readings Asynchronous Individual Students will read and prepare cases for in-class discussions Avenue
+See schedule in course outline Online Simulation (Harvard Business School Publishing); Avenue Class Participation Synchronous Individual Students are expected to participate in discussions and contribute to learning In-person Readings Asynchronous Individual Students will read and prepare cases for in-class discussions Avenue, library, coursepack